mcmonkeyprojects/Sentinel/README.md

 	- Nether star (strikes lightning!)
 	- Spectral arrow (makes the target glow, without damaging it.)
 		- (To make a target glow ++ damage it, equip a bow + arm it with spectral arrows!)
+- Respawning can be set to "-1" to cause the NPC to delete itself on death, or "0" to prevent respawn.

 ### TODO